Victor-Su-Ortiz/stupid-hackathon/README.md

-# 🤪 The Stupid Hackathon Website
+# 🤪 The Dumb Hackathon Website

-A gloriously absurd website for The Stupid Hackathon, in collaboration with AI Valley.
+A gloriously absurd website for The Dumb Hackathon, in collaboration with AI Valley.
 Built with Next.js 15, this site celebrates the joy of building utterly pointless things.

 ## 🚀 Getting Started